Wednesday, October 2, 2024

 On Sustainability

 Sustainability seems to be a key buzzword within Western nomenclature these days and for quite a few months now, if one wishes to look back.
-Sustainability is the measure of how well some action can be maintained or the avoidance towards depletion; a darling word for those on the political Left.
+Sustainability is the measure of how well some action can be maintained or the avoidance towards depletion; and is a darling word for those on the political Left.
 The term ‘sustainable’ is often thrown around in regards to the environment, the Beznau nuclear power plant in Switzerland has been up and running for about 40 years and is planned for retirement in or around 2040 providing an expected uptime of half a century give or take a little.

 There is a point to be made that the environment is not the only thing of value worthy of being sustained.
 Before some random reader starts the ad hominem attacks of ‘this guy is far-right’, please note that Ontario Canada has 36 Conservation Authorities that if one plans to camp there, one must make a reservation online and while there is no cost, there are rules about litter and fire.
 So, put your tray in the upright position and buckle your safety belt as we are now going to get started.